-By Dr. Laurie Walczak
+By Dr. Laurie Schleicher

 Video games can be widely adored or vehemently loathed, depending on who you ask.
 But the truth is, esports—or competitive gaming—is quickly gaining popularity in the United States and creating an impressive presence on college campuses and K-12 schools alike.
 Esports share many of the same benefits of traditional athletics, like sportsmanship, leadership, communication, and teamwork, without the drawbacks of travel for practices, games, and tournaments or risk of injury, particularly beneficial during the COVID-19 pandemic.